owena-b/aueagles-rosters/README.md

 [Men's Basketball](mbb-scrape.py) ([CSV](aueagles-mbb-roster.csv))\
 [Women's Basketball](wbb-scrape.py) ([CSV](aueagles-wbb-roster.csv))

+**How to use these files:**\
+Click the CSV link for the team you want data on.
+On the right of the screen, below "History," you can download the raw file.
+It will download a CSV (comma-separated values) file, which you can import into the spreadsheet software of your choosing.
+In Google Sheets, you can import the CSV into a new or existing spreadsheet.

-**A little about the methodology...**\
+**A little about the methodology (for snooping data editors):**\
-I created separate Python programs because tables on the Athletics website (even different genders of the same sport) indexed differently.
-Men's basketball, for example, had height in the fourth column from the left, but the women's team had height in the third column.
+I created separate Python programs because tables on the Athletics website (even different genders of the same sport) were organized differently.
+Men's basketball, for example, had height in the fourth column from the left (indexed to 3), but the women's team had height in the fifth column (indexed to 4).